tony-aw/subsets/README.md

 - `aes_pro`: programmatically friendly and stable version of ggplot2’s
   aesthetic sub-setting function.

-- `sb_str`: subset a single string (each single character is treated as a single element).
+- `sb_str`: extract or replace a subset of characters of a single string (each single character is treated as a single element).

-- `sb_rec`: recursive sub-setting of lists.
+- `sb_a`: extract multiple attributes from an object.

-And finally, a couple of helper functions for creating ranges and sequences (occasionally needed in sub-setting) are provided:
+And finally, a couple of helper functions for creating ranges, sequences and indices (sometimes needed in sub-setting) are provided:

 - `seq_rec`: Generalized recursive sequence generator.

 - `seq_names`: create a range of indices from a specified starting and ending name.

+- `sub2ind`, `ind2sub`: Convert subscripts (array indices) to flat
+  indices, and vice-versa.